ITRS-Group/cordial/tools/geneos/cmd/initcmd/README.md

 The `init` sub-system commands initialise your Geneos install environment ready to run Geneos instances.

 On it's own the `init` command will create a new directory (or use an existing one if it's considered empty) based on the options used.
-By default it will create a directory named `geneos` in your user's home directory unless your home directory ends in `geneos` (e.g. `/home/geneos`) in which case it tries that to avoid stuttering in the path.
+By default it will create a directory named `geneos` in your user's home directory, unless your home directory ends in `geneos` (e.g. `/home/geneos`) in which case it tries that to avoid stuttering in the path.

+The `--restore/-R` option will restore a backup file created with the `backup` command.
+This will create the directory if it does not exist but will not remove or change any existing files.
+If the directory is not empty then you must also use the `--force/-F` option to force the use of this directory.
+Unlike the `restore` command, using `init --restore FILE` restores the complete contents of the backup file while rebuilding the instance configuration files to match the new root directory etc. Just like the `restore` command it does not alter the component configuration files, only those created and managed by the `geneos` command, so you will need to manually check and edit paths in files like `gateway.setup.xml` etc.

+The `--restore/-R` option will also install Geneos software releases used by the instances being restored.
+You must either provide download credentials using the `--user/-u` option (or run `geneos login` first) or have the packages already downloaded and then pass the containing directory path using the `--archive/-A` flag.

 The installation directory is considered empty if it exists but only contains `dot` files and directories - so if you are running the `geneos init` command as a newly created user called `geneos` should work as expected.